mmbman/Katagiri/jewel-mirror-awareness.md

 Transcribed by Earl Boebert (or Broadbent?)
 Reformatted by Kikan Michael Howard

-This document is drawn from a series of nine dharma talks given by Dainin Katagiri Roshi from November 7, 1983 to January 1, 1984.
+This document is drawn from a series of nine dharma talks given by Katagiri Roshi from November 7, 1983 to January 1, 1984.

 ---